ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
+- restore button.selected state:  Currently, when a user clicks a button it turns green, indicating that button.selected = 1.
+However, if the fretboard is redrawn button.selected is reset to 0.
+This violates the principle that the user selection not be changed by the application.
 - allow the first created Fretboard control to be deleted.
 Currently, only its children may be deleted.
-- when selecting a Scale from the QryPnl: allow selected chords and intervals to be overlayed by altering their button colors; change the respective select control's color to match the button color.
-Currently, no distinction is made beyond the InfoPnl data.
 - fix query collapse/expand arrow buttons: refactor code to simplify
 - selChord update, add Inversions:
 -- when a chord is selected, display possible inversions in the infoPnl